Youssefares/blog/src/pages/how-liverpools-back-five-won-the-premier-league/index.md

 The 2020/2021 season will surely be unique across multiple dimensions, but is it time for Guardiola to start "training the tackles"?

 ----
-The data, as usual, is by [FBRef](https://fbref.com) and their partner [Statsbomb](https://statsbomb.com).
-All plots are created with matplotlib and the code for this post & all future posts is available [here]() or by clicking the Open in Colab button under the title.
+Data is by [FBRef](https://fbref.com) and their partner [Statsbomb](https://statsbomb.com).

+All plots are created with matplotlib and the code for this post & all future posts is available [here](https://github.com/Youssefares/statshousery/tree/master/notebooks) or by clicking the Open in Colab button under any article's title.

 Thank you a lot for reading on.
 I am going to try to write about football analytics (not exclusively) more regularly again now.
-If you like what you see, let me know on twitter.
+If you like what you see, [let me know on twitter](https://mobile.twitter.com/youssefares).
+See you soon!